parodos-dev/parodos/workflow-service/README.md

 ***Workflow Definition***

-- GET http://localhost:8080/api/v1/workflowdefinitions - Gets all the workflow definitions (this is the meta data of a Workflow and includes associated WorkflowTasks and WorkflowParameters)
+- GET http://localhost:8080/api/v1/workflowdefinitions - Gets all the workflow definitions (this is the metadata of a Workflow and includes associated WorkflowTasks and WorkflowParameters)
-- GET http://localhost:8080/api/v1/workflowdefinitions/{workflowId} - Gets a specific workflow definition (this is the meta data of a Workflow and includes associated WorkflowTasks and WorkflowParameters)
+- GET http://localhost:8080/api/v1/workflowdefinitions/{workflowId} - Gets a specific workflow definition (this is the metadata of a Workflow and includes associated WorkflowTasks and WorkflowParameters)

 ## FAQ

 ### Why doesn't the service use a more mature/feature rich Business Rules engine?

 It is assumed that Parodos will be running in enterprise environments where there will be many tools and platforms available.
-As a result Parodos has not interest in trying to compete with such tools.
+As a result Parodos has not interested in trying to compete with such tools.
 The approach is to send the appropriate data to these existing tools, and the most appropriate time to allow for them to be more effectively used and integrated with other tools.